Detecting Flow Issues Using Predictive Cycle Time Charts – The Origin Of The Kanban/Flow Work Item Aging Metric

 A Confession.
-While I'm a great fan of using SPC charts to explore specific cycle times and reduce variation / continuously improve a Kanban System (a great blog by benjamin mitchell), I'm only seeing preliminary results in the field with teams I'm coaching.
-The main reasons are lack of tooling, lack of incentive to manually manage this, and the fact that teams are not yet mature enough.
-I'm hoping this will change in the near future.
+While I’m a great fan of using SPC charts to explore specific cycle times and reduce variation / continuously improve a Kanban System (a great blog by Benjamin Mitchell), I’m only seeing preliminary results in the field with teams I’m coaching.
+The primary reasons are a lack of tooling, a lack of incentive to manage this manually, and the fact that teams are not yet mature enough to handle it effectively.
+I’m hoping this will change soon.

 With that in mind, a constant concern I’m hearing is that finding out that there was an exception based on SPC is too late.
 Why is that?
 Because a classic SPC looks at final cycle time.
 And Final by definition means the action is over…